 3. Backend Framework

-Backend Platform Strengths Typical Speed Boost
+Backend Platform Strengths Speed vs Ollama

 Ollama Cross-platform Easy to use, GGUF format Baseline